jsx-eslint/eslint-plugin-react/docs/rules/sort-prop-types.md

   ...
 }
 Component.propTypes = {
-  a: React.PropTypes.string,
+  a: PropTypes.string,
-  b: React.PropTypes.any,
+  b: PropTypes.any,
-  c: React.PropTypes.string
+  c: PropTypes.string
 };

 class Component extends React.Component {
   static propTypes = {
-    a: React.PropTypes.any,
+    a: PropTypes.any,
-    b: React.PropTypes.any,
+    b: PropTypes.any,
-    c: React.PropTypes.any
+    c: PropTypes.any
   }
   render() {
     return <div />;